Tree removal can be expensive, so trying to get your insurance company to cover the cost is a fair call.

-There is no sure fire way you can get your Homeowners’ insurance to cover the cost of tree removal, especially if the tree is healthy.
-If you had a bright idea of changing your coverage to include tree removal, then getting them to pay up in 6 months’ time, think again.
+There is no surefire way you can get your Homeowners’ insurance to cover the cost of tree removal, especially if the tree is healthy.
+If you had a bright idea of changing your coverage to include tree removal, and then getting them to pay up in 6 months’ time, think again.

 Insurance companies tend to cover the cost of tree removal when the tree falls due to a natural disaster.
 They can end up paying anything from $500 per tree to $1,000 per storm.